 The first method:

-Because of this row of long round holes, ordinary bending punch and die can be used to finish the bending and no need for special dies.
+The critical aspect of this closed bending is the row of long circular holes in the figure.
+This is because of these long round holes, regular bending punches and dies can be used to complete the bending process, without the need for specialized dies.

 Steps for closed bending